Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 Can I keep my married name after my divorce or do I have to return to my maiden name?

 You are free to keep your married name on divorce should you wish to do so.
-If you would like to return to your maiden name you do so by presenting your decree absolute to the relevant institutions following your divorce.
+If you would like to return to your maiden name you do so by presenting your decree absolute to the relevant institutions following your divorce and possibly entering into a deed pole.

 How much of my future earnings will my spouse be entitled to once I divorce?

 During divorce the matrimonial assets will need to be divided in accordance with the law to assure a fair divide.
 Matrimonial assets are all assets acquired or built up during the marriage including properties, investments, pensions, income and savings.
 The same applies to marital debts.
-Upon divorce there will be an intention to cut your financial ties, however in some circumstance one spouse may continue to financially support the other; how long this is for and how much the support is will be decided on a case by case basis.
+Upon divorce there will be an expectation to cut your financial ties and achieve a clean break, however in some circumstance one spouse may continue to financially support the other; how long this is for and how much the support is will be decided on a case by case basis.

 If I have left the marital home am I allowed to return to the property until the divorce goes through?

 There will be an expectation that if you have separated you will be living apart.
-However so long as there are no safety concerns for either party or children, should you require access to the home you should be entitled to enter it.
+However so long as there are no safety concerns for either party or children, or any court proceedings in place should you require access to the home you should be entitled to enter it.

 Once my divorce goes through how long do I have to wait until I can remarry?

-You can remarry as soon as you obtain your decree absolute, subject to giving appropriate notice as required by the registrar marrying you.
+You can remarry as soon as you obtain your final order (formally decree absolute), subject to giving appropriate notice as required by the registrar marrying you.

 Can anything be put in writing about the care of pets after a divorce?